 Born in New York’s Harlem and a child of the Great Depression, Lawrence combines a gift for story and a strong social conscience with a bold, incisive painting style.
 His paintings, often worked out in series, frequently address the struggle of human existence, in particular the valiant journey of African Americans toward freedom and equality.

-Jacob Lawrence (September 7, 1917 – June 9, 2000) was an African-American painter known for his portrayal of African-American life.
-But not only was he a painter, storyteller, and interpreter; he also was an educator.
-Lawrence referred to his style as "dynamic cubism," though by his own account the primary influence was not so much French art as the shapes and colors of Harlem.
+Jacob Armstead Lawrence (September 7, 1917 – June 9, 2000) was an American painter known for his portrayal of African-American historical subjects and contemporary life.
+Lawrence referred to his style as "dynamic cubism," an art form popularized in Europe which drew great inspiration from West African and Meso-American art.
+For his compositions, Lawrence found inspiration in everyday life in Harlem.
 He brought the African-American experience to life using blacks and browns juxtaposed with vivid colors.
-He also taught and spent 15 years as a professor at the University of Washington.
+He also taught and spent 16 years as a professor at the University of Washington.

-Lawrence is among the best-known 20th-century African-American painters.
-He was 23 years old when he gained national recognition with his 60-panel Migration Series, painted on cardboard.
-The series depicted the Great Migration of African-Americans from the rural South to the urban North.
-A part of this series was featured in a 1941 issue of Fortune Magazine.
-The collection is now held by two museums: the odd-numbered paintings are on exhibit in the Phillips Collection in Washington, D.C., and the even-numbered are on display at MOMA in New York.
-Lawrence's works are in the permanent collections of numerous museums, including the Philadelphia Museum of Art, the Museum of Modern Art, the Whitney Museum, the Phillips Collection, Metropolitan Museum of Art, the Brooklyn Museum, and Reynolda House Museum of American Art.
-He is widely known for his modernist illustrations of everyday life as well as epic narratives of African American history and historical figures.
+Lawrence is among the best known twentieth-century African-American painters, known for his modernist illustrations of everyday life as well as narratives of African-American history and historical figures.
+At the age of 23 he gained national recognition with his 60-panel The Migration Series, which depicted the Great Migration of African Americans from the rural South to the urban North.
+The series was purchased jointly by the Phillips Collection in Washington, D.C., and the Museum of Modern Art (MoMA) in New York.
+Lawrence's works are in the permanent collections of numerous museums, including the Philadelphia Museum of Art, the Whitney Museum, Metropolitan Museum of Art, the Brooklyn Museum, the Virginia Museum of Fine Arts, Reynolda House Museum of American Art, and the Museum of Northwest Art.
+His 1947 painting The Builders hangs in the White House.